Porting & optimization

 Once each rank uses a correct set of core you should already getting a good portion of what you hardware can give you (all other things being equal).
 Indeed, the threads spawned by a process are ensured to be on the correct NUMA/L3/meaningful hardware partition thanks to the affinity/binding masks (CPU mask).
 We have an affinity of our process’s software threads toward a set of hardware thread.

 The next step would be to ensure that the software threads spawned by a process are pinned to an hardware thread and do not move inside the set of cores associated to the process.
 If not done, one exposes himself to issues exacerbated if you use a large amount of software thread per rank (say ~> 16) that crosses hardware boundary (say L2/L3).
-When a software thread moves from core to core context switch cost and cache misses are small penalties payed that if repeated, can be detrimental to performance.
+When a software thread moves from core to core, context switching cost and cache misses are small penalties payed that if repeated, can be detrimental to performance.

 Note